-Each of these parameters can be weighed for importance, or you can get a summary in dashboard report.
-The result is a quantified measurement of your event performance, which can be used to benchmark your event against previous ones, and to make your event ROI tangible.
+Each of these parameters can be weighed for importance, or you can get a summary in the dashboard report.
+The result is a quantified measurement of your event performance, which can be used to benchmark your event against previous ones and to make your event ROI tangible.

 Marketers spend a lot of time ensuring that leads are being captured and stored in a CRM or marketing automation database.
 This data often includes the lead’s interest in certain products or services, readiness to buy, etc. This type of data is likely already being captured through the company’s website, email campaigns, and other digital channels.
 However, events can be something of a “black hole” when it comes to capturing lead data.
 This is unfortunate considering approximately 24% of marketing budgets are spent on events.
 The day of your event, when attendees are 100% focused on the topics you’ve defined, is the ideal time to be capturing lead data.